ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 implementation.
 For simulation scenarios using the existing |ns3| OpenFlow module configured with the ``ns3::OpenFlowSwitchHelper`` helper and using the ``ns3::ofi::LearningController``, it is possible to port the code to the
-|ofs13| with little effort.
+|ofs13| module with little effort.
 The following code, based on the
 ``openflow-switch.cc`` example, is used for demonstration:

 .. code-block:: cpp